shaoxunyuan/AQUARIUMHB/docs/index.md

 - **Only**: Those that contain only the information of the bsj locus.

-AQUARIUMHB uses the Full - length Reference Set constructed in the previous step to complete the Break and Only types of circRNAs, and then generates a gtf file for subsequent quantitative analysis.
+AQUARIUMHB uses the Full - length Reference Set constructed in the previous step to reconstruct the Break and Only types of circRNAs, and then generates a gtf file for subsequent quantitative analysis for `salmon`.

 - **circRNA_full.gtf**